lucieBBR/ComoComo_MVP/README.md

 - Run `yarn start` in project directory to start the Express server on port 5000
 - `cd client` and run `yarn start` to start client server in development mode with hot reloading in port 3000.
 - Client is configured so all API calls will be proxied to port 5000 for a smoother development experience.
-Yay!
 - You can test your client app in `http://localhost:3000`
 - You can test your API in `http://localhost:5000/api`